LANDR and AAMS Auto Audio Mastering System compared!

 How does AAMS V3 sound ?

-But how does it sound?
+Sounds really impressive!
 After testing a few reference settings I settled for the “alternative” reference setting for my music.
 Test a few settings on a few tracks to get the best results.
 And I must say, I found it impressive!
 I couldn’t have done it this way by myself in such a short time!
 I noticed it cuts a lot of the low-end, boosts the mids and doesn’t do a lot with the high-end.
 I think the tracks are much more “radio ready” now!

 For the sake of the argument I also included one file, in my run of 8 tracks I mastered, that I didn’t prepare for mastering at all, i just put them into AAMS.
 LANDR won’t do you much good with an audio file like that.
 It will try to make it louder.
 They should have called it LOUDR instead of LANDR I’m afraid!

 So how would AAMS do?
 It did (again) cut some low-end, didn’t make it louder (but mastering isn’t about making a track louder, that’s a common mistake I’d say!).
 To my surprise the volume was, in fact, cut back to the same level as the other tracks!
 That’s the advantage of using a reference (template) I guess.
 In fact all tracks were at the same sort levels!
 That is pretty well for Albums or to put audio on streaming services.
 This is perfect for me, since I wanted a consistent album, as far as the audio is concerned!
 It also widens the stereo image slightly (in my case) but this also depends on the reference i used.
+So in fact AAMS is better and more consistent!

 AAMS Final Tests